clement2019/ansible-project/ansible-adhoc-command/command-adhoc.md

 ansible -i inventory all -m ping

 ### check for the list of items on the target machines
-ansible -i inventory all -a "ls" .  # in the
+ansible -i inventory all -a "ls"

 or
 ansible -i inventory webservers -a "ls"   # in the  the webservers group inside the inventory